wzljerry/wzljerry.github.io/README.md

 ### News

+- 2023/03: Our paper, Incentive Mechanism Design for Joint Resource Allocation in Blockchain-based Federated Learning, was accepetd by IEEE TPDS!
+This is my first paper which will be published in top journal!

 - 2022/12: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted by IEEE Internet of Things Journal.
 - 2022/10: I was invited to present our paper, Blockchain-based Edge Resource Sharing for Metaverse, in IEEE MASS 2022, Denver, USA.
 - 2022/08: IUPUI announced to split, our depeartment will be part of Purdue University West lafayette.